opencog/sensory/DesignNotes-L.md

 as having other issues, like an unclear API specification).

 FWIW, the pure-Atomese version needs to also implement the search algo.
-Claude mentions HNSW, IVF and more:
+* IVF -- inverted file index: Assign the vectors to k-means clusters, then do dot-products against the clusters.
+* HNSW -- "Hierarchical Navigable Small World" -- build a graph of nearest neightbors, and then hill-climb (i.e. "greedy") to find closest
-* ColBERT -- vectorize tokes, sum max tokens
+* ColBERT -- vectorize tokens, sum max tokens (???)
-* (Others that seem not relevant here)
+* My old "membership club" idea from the learn project.

 Off-the-shelf
 -------------